Educational ProgramsStudy Applied Urban

 - The ability to utilize large-scale data to better understand city functions

 - Direct, hands-on experience working in high-intensity, real-world environments with industry and agency partners

 - The ability to manage and lead complex processes of technology innovation and deployment

 - Leadership skills for your chosen career path in an entrepreneurial venture or existing organization

-If your background is in mathematics, science, or engineering, the MS in Applied Urban Science and Informatics will provide you with the opportunity to engage in the interdisciplinary study of urban science and informatics and to apply your technical skills to urban problems.
+The MS in Applied Urban Science and Informatics will provide you with the opportunity to engage in the interdisciplinary study of urban science and informatics and to apply your technical skills to urban problems.

 The one-year, three-semester, 30-credit MS program provides core courses in urban science, urban informatics, and information and communication technology in cities.
 You will have the opportunity to select from multiple urban domains and informatics disciplines to gain breadth and depth in the application of big data analytics to urban problems.

 Additionally, you will complete the Urban Science Intensive.
 The Intensive will place you in a multidisciplinary environment with a specific city agency and industry partner to work on a project that addresses an actual, current urban challenge in a particular domain.
 The project may be within larger, ongoing research efforts involving city agencies and CUSP industry partners, a self-contained effort involving agencies and corporations, or entrepreneurial in focus and content.